Could U.S. be next to lose measles-free status?

-WASHINGTON DC (NEXSTAR) – The World Health Organization (WHO) reported Thursday four European countries have lost their measles-free status.
+WASHINGTON (NEXSTAR) — The World Health Organization reported Thursday four European countries have lost their measles-free status.

 The U.S. could be next.